carmeloevoli/FermiDiffuseEmissionData/README.md

 - Note that evtype=3 stands for FRONT+BACK event types

-- selected from all events those which fall into periods where data quality is good:
+- selected from all events those which fall into periods where data quality is good with [gtmktime](https://raw.githubusercontent.com/fermi-lat/fermitools-fhelp/master/gtmktime.txt):

 ```
 gtmktime